vagos/b-lfs/README.md

 This project studies a simplified UNIX-style file system in Forge.
 It will model the file-system tree and several commands as state transitions.
 The model will include named paths, including nonlinear path components such as `.` and `..`.
 Filesystem bugs are ubiquitous and often involve edge cases in path resolution, so this project will use modeling to explore how path semantics can lead to surprising behaviors, especially around destructive operations like recursive removal.

+# Instructions

+To run the model, you just need to:
+1. Install Racket and Forge.
+2. Run `racket examples/demo.model.frg` to see a visualization of a simple trace.
+The script this model is based on is in `examples/demo.sh`.
+If the filesystem when walking through states is not visiable, try enabling "Compare Mode" and enabling all states to see the different snapshots.

 ## Goals
 Our goal is to use modeling to expose edge cases in path-based command semantics.